 Foundation Excellence Award Scholarships

-Texas A&M is committed to recruiting and retaining outstanding undergraduates from historically disadvantaged groups often underserved in the Aggie student body, including minorities and those who face significant economic or educational hurdles.
-Since 1999, the Foundation Excellence Award (FEA) has helped the university in these efforts by awarding meaningful financial support to underserved Aggies who need it most.
+Foundation Excellence Award (FEA) Scholarships help recruit and retain outstanding undergraduates from historically disadvantaged groups often underserved in the Aggie student body, including minorities and those who face significant economic or educational hurdles.
+Since 1999, FEAs have awarded meaningful financial support to underserved Aggies who need it most.

 Contact: Al Pulliam '87, Assistant Vice President for Development, Serving FEA Scholarships